Selanda/WinXPSP3-hf_mig-cleanup/README.md

 920342 | An update is available to upgrade PNRP to PNRP version 2.0 for computers that are running Microsoft Windows XP | Hotfix
 920605 | Internet Explorer 6 may stop responding and does not display images in a Web page on a Windows XP Service Pack 2-based computer | Hotfix
-920670 | MS06-050: Vulnerabilities in Microsoft Windows Hyperlink Object Library could allow remote code execution | Security 920681 | FIX: The AutoComplete box may not appear in the correct location when you view a Web page in Internet Explorer 6 that contains an <iframe> element that is in a table | Hotfix
-920683 | MS06-041: Vulnerability in DNS resolution could allow remote code execution | Security 920685 | MS06-053: Vulnerability in Indexing Service could allow cross-site scripting | Security 920867 | Error message when you import a catalog in Commerce Server 2007 on a Windows XP-based computer: "The product catalog was not imported successfully" | Hotfix
+920670 | MS06-050: Vulnerabilities in Microsoft Windows Hyperlink Object Library could allow remote code execution | Security 920683 | MS06-041: Vulnerability in DNS resolution could allow remote code execution | Security 920685 | MS06-053: Vulnerability in Indexing Service could allow cross-site scripting | Security 920867 | Error message when you import a catalog in Commerce Server 2007 on a Windows XP-based computer: "The product catalog was not imported successfully" | Hotfix